Positional $\omega$-regular languages: Positionality of omega -regular objectives: Statement of the results

 \item For all cardinals $\kappa$, there is a "well-ordered@@graph" "monotone@@univ" "$(\kappa,W)$-universal" graph.

 \item $W$ is "positional" over all "games" (potentially infinite and containing "$\ee$-edges"). \end{enumerate} \end{theorem}

 This is an automata-oriented characterisation of positionality: we identify two classes of "deterministic" "parity automata" ("fully progress consistent" "signature" and "$\ee$-completable"), such that any "positional" language can be "recognised" by automata in these classes.
-Each of them presents some formal advantages that make them suitable for different kind of proofs. \emph{"Signature automata"} are "parity automata" with a very restricted syntactic structure: for all "priorities" $x$ there is a "total preorder" $\leqSig{x}$ over the states, such that these refine one another and satisfy some local "monotonicity@@cong" properties (see Section~\ref{subsec-p4:def-signature} for the precise definition, which is quite involved).
+Each of them presents some formal advantages that make them suitable for different kinds of proofs.
+"Signature automata" are "parity automata" with a very restricted syntactic structure: for all "priorities" $x$ there is a "total preorder" $\leqSig{x}$ over the states, such that these refine one another and satisfy some local "monotonicity@@cong" properties (see Section~\ref{subsec:def-signature} for the precise definition, which is quite involved).
 Our main technical contribution is to show that any "positional" "$\oo$-regular" "objective" $W$ can be "recognised" by a "signature automaton" (implication from \ref{item-th:halfPosFiniteEve} to~\ref{item-th:signature}).
 This is achieved by applying a number of transformations to a given "parity automaton", until obtaining an automaton with all the desired structural properties.
 The final automaton satisfies a further more global property -- necessary for "positionality" -- that we call "full progress consistency": words making a strict progress in the automaton with respect to some of the preorders must be "accepted@@aut" if repeated infinitely often.

-Next, we prove that "deterministic" "fully progress consistent" "signature" automata are in fact "$\ee$-completable": one may add $\ee$-transitions along a tree structure without augmenting their language, as illustrated in Figure~\ref{fig:epsilon-completable-automaton} (see Section~\ref{subsec-p4:from-signature-to-HP} for a formal definition).
-This corresponds to the implication from~\ref{item-th:signature} to~\ref{item-th:ee-complete}.
+Next, we prove that "deterministic" "fully progress consistent" "signature" automata are in fact "$\ee$-completable": one may add $\ee$-transitions along a tree structure without augmenting their language, as illustrated in Figure~\ref{fig:epsilon-completable-automaton} (see Section~\ref{subsec:from-signature-to-HP} for a formal definition).
+This corresponds to the implication from~\ref{item-th:signature} to~\ref{item-th:ee-complete}, Item~\ref{item-th:ee-complete-HD} follows immediatly.
+We then show how to obtain "well-ordered" "monotone@@univ" "universal" graphs from "history-deterministic" "$\ee$-complete" automata (implication from~\ref{item-th:ee-complete-HD} to~\ref{item-th:universalGraph}), which is fairly straightforward, and obtain the implication~\ref{item-th:universalGraph}~$\Rightarrow$~\ref{item-th:halfPosArbitrary} thanks to Proposition~\ref{prop-prelim:univ-graphs}.